Non Ageas customers

 6. Use and storage of your information overseas

-Your information may be transferred to, stored and processed outside the European Economic Area (EEA).
-We will not transfer your information outside the EEA unless it is to a country which is considered to have equivalent data protection laws or we have taken all reasonable steps to ensure the firm has suitable standards in place to protect your information.
+Your information may be transferred to, stored and processed outside the UK.
+We will not transfer your information outside the UK unless it is to a country which is considered to have equivalent data protection laws or we have taken all reasonable steps to ensure the firm has suitable standards in place to protect your information.

 7. Your rights

 Please note that there may be times when we will not be able to delete, restrict or cease the processing of your information.
 This may be as a result of fulfilling our legal and regulatory obligations or where there is a minimum statutory period of time for which we have to keep your information.
 If we are unable to fulfil a request we will always let you know our reasons.

 Last updated 14.10.19